priyankarauthan/GCP/README.md

 6. 🌐 User Distribution
 If users are global → consider multi-region setup
 Use load balancing across regions

+## 🌍 Why Use Multiple Regions?
+🛡️ 1.
+High Availability (App keeps running)

+If one region goes down (power outage, network issue), your app can still run from another region.